splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

   For more information, see :ref:`use-navigators-imm`.

-- Custom dashboards.
-For more information, see :ref:`dashboard-create-customize`.
+- Service map.
+For more information, see :ref:`network-explorer-service-map`.
 - Alerts and detectors.
 For more information, see :ref:`get-started-detectoralert`.

 For more information on metrics available to collect with Network Explorer, see :ref:`network-explorer-metrics`.